SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_components.md

 - [Skyline EPM Platform DOCSIS WM](https://catalog.dataminer.services/result/driver/7212)

 > [!NOTE]
-> Note that in versions prior to ID 6.1.8, correlation rules and automation scripts were employed to enable communication between the Backend and Workflow Manager.
-However, starting from the subsequent versions, interapps have been implemented as the communication channel between these entities.
-Therefore, the use of correlation rules and automation scripts is no longer necessary.
-This change in communication methodology should be taken into consideration when developing software for the updated versions.
+> In versions prior to I-DOCSIS 6.1.7<!-- RN 36326 -->, Correlation rules and Automation scripts are used to enable communication between the back end and the Workflow Manager.
+However, starting from I-DOCSIS 6.1.7, inter-app communication is used for this instead, making those Correlation rules and Automation scripts unnecessary.
+This change in communication methodology should be taken into consideration when developing software for recent I-DOCSIS versions.

 ## Automation scripts